MohamedElashri/ME-Resume/README.md

 This repository is for keep record of my LaTeX resume files and keeping up to dated version.

-You can perview the live version of resume [here](https://melashri.net/CV.pdf "Mohamed's Resume")
+You can perview the live version of the resume [here](https://melashri.net/CV.pdf "Mohamed's Resume")

 ## License